-Senator Gustavo Petro is one of Colombia’s most prominent leftist politicians, and both feared and loathed by the country’s traditional political forces.
+Gustavo Petro is Colombia’s president, and both feared and loathed by the country’s traditional political forces.

 Petro joined the urban guerrilla movement Movimiento 19 de Abril, better known as M-19, when he was 17.